 You also need to freeze your credit with all three major credit bureaus.
 That’s the only way to ensure you’re fully protected because different creditors use different bureaus.
 Follow Team Clark’s guide to freeze your credit with Equifax, Experian and TransUnion.

-Knowing that your personal information may be out there for criminals to try to take advantage of can feel terrifying.
-But taking a few minutes to set up free credit monitoring and freeze your credit with all three credit bureaus will go a long way toward helping you sleep more soundly at night.
+Knowing that your personal information may be out there for criminals to try to take advantage of can seem scary.
+Taking a few minutes to set up free credit monitoring and freeze your credit with all three credit bureaus will go a long way toward helping you sleep more soundly at night.